Karl Geary: Early life

 Geary was born in Dublin.
 In 1987, at the age of 15, he moved to the United States; he later obtained a green card in a visa lottery for undocumented Irish immigrants, and ultimately became a naturalized citizen.

 Career

 Geary appeared in Madonna's Sex book.
 His acting roles include Sex and the City, Hysteria – The Def Leppard Story, and Hamlet (2000).
 He wrote and appeared in Coney Island Baby (2003).
 He appeared as Coffey in the 2008 horror film The Burrowers.
 He owns a bar in downtown Manhattan called the Scratcher, and previously co-owned another club, the original tiny Cafe Sin-é on St. Mark's Place in the East Village, where he waited on tables alongside Jeff Buckley.

 Personal life

 Geary has seven siblings.
 In 2003, he married Scottish actress Laura Fraser.
 They have one daughter, Lila, and live in Glasgow, Scotland.
-Geary also has a son, Billy.
+Geary also has a son, Billy from a previous relationship.